 If you have NASH, no medicine is available to reverse the fat buildup in your liver.

-In some cases, the liver damage stops or even reverses itself.
-But in others, the
+Sometimes the liver damage stops or even reverses itself.
+But for other people, the

-disease continues to progress.
+disease continues to get worse.
 If you have NASH, it’s important to control any conditions

 that may contribute to fatty liver disease.
 Treatments and lifestyle changes may include: